Find a Qualified Attorney Near You

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 Child pornography is illegal in Indiana, as it is throughout the U.S. Penalties vary based on the conduct committed, such as creating child pornography versus possessing a sexually explicit photo of a child.
-Sentences also vary based on the age of the child, with harsher sentences for bad acts committed on children who are under 14 compared to those committed on children who are 14 to 17 years old.
+Sentences also vary based on the age of the child.
+Acts with younger children, such as those under 14 years of age, receive harsher sentences than those with older children, aged 14 to 17 years old.

-Details about Indiana child pornography laws are outlined in the table below.
+This table outlines Indiana child pornography laws.
 For more information, see the FindLaw Sex Crimes section.

 Other possible charges, especially for the creators of child pornography in Indiana, include: